- Shot Manager

 Only queued shots will be exported.
-Export formats currently include fbx, obj, abc(Alembic), dae(Collada), .blend as well as .bat(Windows) files for command line rendering, either as separate files or single batch file.
+Export formats currently include fbx, obj, abc(Alembic), usd(Universal Scene Description), dae(Collada), .blend as well as .bat(Windows) files for command line rendering, either as separate files or single batch file.
 Batch export only uses the active scene’s queued shots and does not support shots from external Blend files.

 Choose output format and setting in the directory window.
 The settings panel appears on the left in Blender 2.80.

 FBX exporter does not use the FBX export/import addon but rather a modified export script.